ebullient/ttrpg-convert-cli/docs/templates/pf2e/QuteDataGenericStat/QuteDataNamedBonus.md

 # QuteDataNamedBonus

 A Pathfinder 2e named bonus, potentially with other conditional bonuses.

-Example default representation: <blockquote> Stealth +36 (+42 in forests) (ignores tremorsense) </blockquote>
+Example default representation:
+`Stealth +36 (+42 in forests) (ignores tremorsense)`

 ## Attributes